tlbueno/k8s-resources-setup/README.md

 There are also other README.md files which are relevant to the information contained here:

-- [tools](bin/README.md) - tools that are used my during the deployment and help to debug and configuration the cluster resources.
+- [bin](bin/README.md) - scripts that are used my during the deployment and help to debug and configuration the cluster resources.

 - [manifests](manifests/README.md) - kubernetes manifests used during the deployment or to deploy ArtemisCloud instances